EngreitzLab/cNMF_benchmarking/README.md

-# Assessing difference between different NMF methods
+# Assessing difference between different NMF and cNMF methods

 Gene programs inferred from single-cell genomic data (scRNASeq., scATACseq., multi-omics and Perturb-seq.) are useful in discovering contextual biological mechanisms.
 These programs can be viewed as data-driven hypotheses of gene interactions.
 We aim to implement a flexible framework to evaluate the plausibility of programs inferred by computational methods.